Subject: University of Maine System Purchasing Procedures

-Additionally, the CPO (or designee) will provide advisory and consultative services to the universities in such areas as product evaluations, product/service specifications, price comparisons, user/vendor mediation, and training in appropriate UMS procurement procedures.
+Additionally, the Executive Director of Strategic Procurement & Services (or designee) will provide advisory and consultative services to the universities in such areas as product evaluations, product/service specifications, price comparisons, user/vendor mediation, and training in appropriate UMS procurement procedures.

 - Individuals purchasing goods and services on behalf of the UMS must conduct business in a professional manner, and all qualified vendors must be given an equal opportunity to compete for UMS business.